jkzhu/dsm/README.md

 # dsm

-This package includes the full source code for the following manuscript:
+This package includes full source code for the following manuscript:

 Zhiyuan Zhong and Jianke Zhu, "Fast Object Retrieval Using Direct Spatial Matching", under review.